RT-Thread/rt-thread/bsp/stm32/stm32u575-st-nucleo/README.md

 Go to the rt-thread\ bsp\ stm32\ stm32u575-st-nucleo folder, right-click to open the ENV window (provided that the ENV environment has been built under Windows), and type menuconfig to configure the system:

+#### 3.1 Turn on the SPI Device
-3.1 The communication between the development board and the module depends on the SPI device.
+The communication between the development board and the module depends on the SPI device.
 The SPI driver has been implemented in bsp and can be used as long as it is opened in the setting.
 Go to `On-chip Peripheral Drivers` under `On-chip Peripheral-> `, check the `Enable SPI BUS-- >` option, press enter to enter, and further select `Enable SPI1 BUS` to complete the configuration:

 ![](figures/menuconfig1.png)
 ![](figures/menuconfig2.png)